High-Conflict Child Custody Case in San Diego

 Determining custody is rarely an easy process.
 Even the most friendly separations can become heated when children are involved.
 A tough divorce proceeding can turn stressful, fiery and complicated when parents disagree on what is best for their children.

 If you are involved in a San Diego child custody case that has gotten into high conflict problems, it's critical that you have an experienced family law attorney on your side that can protect your rights as a parent while keeping the best interests of your children at heart.
-At the Law Office of Thomas M. Huguenor, we work diligently to bring about a quick positive resolution to your child custody case while keeping stress and drama to a minimum.
+At Huguenor Mattis, A.P.C., we work diligently to bring about a quick positive resolution to your child custody case while keeping stress and drama to a minimum.
 Call us to find out how we can help you.

 Early Warning Signs